 My mom has been making the same chocolate chip cookies for over 20 years.
-They’re a serious hit around the holidays and they fly off the plate faster than anything else we put out for our Christmas spread.
-That’s especially impressive if you know how enormous our Christmas spread typically is.
+They're a hit around the holidays and they fly off the plate faster than anything else we put out for our Christmas spread.
+That's especially impressive if you know how enormous our Christmas spread typically is.

 But these are not those cookies.

 These chocolate chip cookies made my mom decide that she will be abandoning her recipe that she's used for over 2 decades.
 These cookies are so good that I've dubbed them "The Best Chewy Café-Style Chocolate Chip Cookies".
 These cookies are so soft and chewy that after sitting out on the counter uncovered overnight (woops) they were STILL SOFT AND DELICIOUS IN THE MORNING.
 In fact, I think they were even softer the second day!

 That's some chocolate chip cookie voodoo right there.

 A few years ago, when I first wrote this post, I spent an entire day trying to perfect my chocolate chip cookie recipe-- which resulted in a LOT of "close but not quite there" batches.
 After 11 hours of testing, I finally found it.
 I posted it here.
 Countless thousands of people tried it, and hundreds let me know that it was their favorite cookie recipe of all time.